d4nzstractor/Game-Launcher/README.md

 }

-Note: Since this launcher uses hardcoded paths, please update the ruta (path) in index.html and main.js to match the file structure on your local machine.💻 Technical StackElectron: Framework for cross-platform desktop applications.Node.js: Core application logic and system command execution.HTML5/CSS3: Modern, dark-themed user interface.🚀 Getting StartedClone the repository:Bashgit clone [your-repository-url]
+Note: Since this launcher uses hardcoded paths, please update the path in index.html and main.js to match the file structure on your local machine.💻 Technical StackElectron: Framework for cross-platform desktop applications.Node.js: Core application logic and system command execution.HTML5/CSS3: Modern, dark-themed user interface.🚀 Getting StartedClone the repository:Bashgit clone [your-repository-url]
-Install dependencies:Bashnpm install
-Launch the application:Bashnpm start